Gesta Hammaburgensis ecclesiae pontificum: Contents

 The text is one of the most important sources of Northern German and Scandinavian history and geography in the Viking Age and the beginning High Middle Ages.
 It covers the relations between Saxons, Wends (West Slavs) and Danes (Vikings).
 The third book is focused on the biography of archbishop Adalbert of Hamburg.

 Adam based his works in part on Einhard, Cassiodorus, and other earlier historians, consulting the library of the church of Bremen.
 The text as presented to bishop Liemar was completed in 1075/1076.

 After the death of Bishop Leuderich (838–45), the see was given to Ansgar, it lost its independence, and from that time on was permanently united with the Archdiocese of Hamburg.

 The Archdiocese of Hamburg-Bremen was designated the "Mission of the North" and had jurisdiction over all missions in Scandinavia, and the entire scope of Viking expansion in the north (Russia, Iceland, Greenland), throughout the Viking Age, until the archbishop of Hamburg-Bremen had a falling-out with the pope, and separate archbishopric for the North was established in Lund in 1105.

 Adam is also an important source of Viking Age Norse paganism, including the practice of human sacrifice:

+"It is customary also to solemnize in Uppsala, at nine-year intervals, a general feast of all the provinces of Sweden.
+From attendance at this festival no one is exempted.
+Kings and people all and singly send their gifts to Uppsala and, what is more distressing than any kind of punishment, those who have already adopted Christianity redeem themselves through these ceremonies.
+The sacrifice is of this nature: of every living thing that is male, they offer nine heads, with the blood of which it is customary to placate gods of this sort.
+The bodies they hang in the sacred grove that adjoins the temple.
+Now this grove is so sacred in the eyes of the heathen that each and every tree in it is believed divine because of the death or putrefaction of the victims.
+Even dogs and horses hang there with men."